espressif/esp-matter/components/esp_matter_controller/controller_custom_cluster/README.md

 Note: The access_token validity will expire after 1 hour.

-### 2.2 AccessToken Attribute
+### 2.2 RefreshTokenVerified Attribute

-This attribute stores the access token.
-It will be updated after the controller is authorized successfully.
-For the HTTP REST Authenticated APIs, the access_token will be passed in "Authorization" HTTP header as the authentication token.
-If the HTTP REST Authenticated APIs fail with decription "Unauthorized", the access_token will be updated.
+This attribute indicates whether current refresh_token is verified.
+It will be updated to **True** after success authorization and set to **False** after receiving ResetRefreshToken.

 ### 2.3 Authorized Attribute